7 Best Free Online Image Annotation Tools (2026)

 • Arrows, text, shapes, highlights, and freehand drawing

-• Screenshot capture (browser extension or desktop app)
+• Screenshot capture (browser extension or web upload)

 • Shareable links for every annotated image